 Unlike traditional markets that open at 9:30 am, close at 4:00 pm, don’t operate on holidays and are subject to time differences, digital assets are traded ceaselessly, across the globe.
 This has massive implications for surveillance — from the need to process information non-stop, to questions surrounding real time-alerting abilities.
 In traditional markets, T+1 (one day latency) is a standard for surveillance.
 That’s possible since markets close and allow time to process and organize data.
 In blockchain-based trading transactions continue around the clock, raising a need for more dynamic and real time solution.

 Blockchain-based assets allows trading fractions of equities, unlike anything possible in traditional trading.
 This is one of their great promises — fractionization would allow smaller investors access to financial markets and for traditionally illiquid assets to be liquified.
-However, it also means that ethereum, as one example can be traded at fractions as small as 18 decimal points, compared to a maximum of two in traditional assets.
+However, it also means that ethereum, as one example can be traded at fractions as small as 18 decimal points, compared to significantly less in traditional assets.
 In conversations with some exchanges they describe having to offload data from the traditional surveillance systems they are paying for, assigning analysts to reprocess it, and then re-upload it for manipulation analysis.
 A blockchain-native trade surveillance system will resolve this hurdle.

 While traditional assets are standardized and trade in very specific arenas that all use the same — or at least similar — rules and denotations, digital assets are traded globally in many shapes, forms and environments.
 Some standardization will likely be introduced as the industry continues to evolve, but blockchain-based trading, created to democratize and increase access, will never be as standardized as traditional assets.
 Surveillance systems tailored for blockchain must be more adaptable, customizable and dynamic than any system before.
 They also must take into account that the lack of unified standards make shared surveillance tougher in digital assets.